jessicarush/react-notes/nextjs.md

 See <https://nextjs.org/docs/api-reference/next/link>

-In addition to the automatic routing with places files in the pages directory, you can also do client-side routing using `<Link>`:
+In addition to the automatic routing with files placed in the pages directory, you can also do client-side routing using `<Link>`:

 ```jsx
 import Link from 'next/link';